fosa-framework/fosa-php/README.md

 **Note:** Fosa requires `PHP:~5.4` and above.

-Use the `git clone` command to install to clone current repository or download directly source code.
+Use the `git clone` command to clone current repository or download directly source code.
 Release version will be updated soon.

 ## Launch